-- Additionally, you need to ask your or your spouse’s employer how your group insurance works with Medicare and whether you may want to buy Part B. Employer group plans with less than 20 employees only pay 20 percent or charges as if they were secondary to Medicare.
+- Additionally, you need to ask your or your spouse’s employer how your group insurance works with Medicare and whether you may want to buy Part B. Employer group plans with fewer than 20 employees pay only 20 percent or charges as if they were secondary to Medicare.

-- Once you have this information, you can decide whether you need Part B and/or Part D. If you plan to delay enrollment in Part B, visit Social Security (not Medicare) to make sure you won’t be penalized later.
+- Once you have this information, you can decide if you need Part B, Part D, or both.
+If you plan to delay enrollment in Part B, visit Social Security (not Medicare) to make sure you won’t be penalized later.
 Document the conversation by writing down the name of the person you spoke with, the date, the time, and what was said.

 If you decide to delay enrollment in Part B, your Welcome to Medicare packet contains an explanation on how to do this.
 If you delay enrollment in Part B, Part D, or both, you have enrollment deadlines soon after your employer-provided coverage ends.

-- Part A or Part B eligibility and enrollment questions are answered by Social Security, 800-772-1213, which has local offices.
+- Part A or Part B eligibility and enrollment questions are answered by Social Security, 800-772-1213 (toll-free), which has local offices.

 - In all cases, document your call – save information on the date, time, the name of the person you spoke with, and the key parts of the conversation.